elcengine/elcengine.github.io/docs/getting-started/create-a-schema.md

 Each field in a schema is defined by a `Field` struct.
 The `Field` struct has the following properties:

 - **Type**:  The data type of the field.
-This can be any of the types supported by the `reflect` package.
+Can be of reflect.Kind, reflect.Type, an Elemental alias such as elemental.String or a custom reflection

 - **Required**: A boolean value that indicates whether the field is required or not.